 8. Santa Marta Lighthouse

 The Santa Marta Lighthouse looks as if it came straight out of a perfect holiday postcard.
 The beautiful white lighthouse, decorated with blue stripes, shines its light out from the palm tree-lined outcrop.
 The lighthouse was built on the grounds of an old fort, which has now been transformed into a small lighthouse museum.
-The Santa Marta Lighthouse is well worth a visit, to learn some history, and walk among this picture-perfect setting.
+The Santa Marta Lighthouse is well worth a visit to learn some history and walk along this picture-perfect setting.